Wisconsin: Population

 The various ethnic groups settled in different areas of the state.
 Although German immigrants settled throughout the state, the largest concentration was in Milwaukee.
 Norwegian immigrants settled in lumbering and farming areas in the north and west.
 Irish, Italian, and Polish immigrants settled primarily in urban areas.
 Menominee County is the only county in the eastern United States with a Native American majority.

 African Americans came to Milwaukee, especially from 1940 on.
 86% of Wisconsin's African-American population live in four cities: Milwaukee, Racine, Beloit, Kenosha, with Milwaukee home to nearly three-fourths of the state's black Americans.
 In the Great Lakes region, only Detroit and Cleveland have a higher percentage of African-American residents.

-33% of Wisconsin's Asian population is Hmong, with significant communities in Milwaukee, Wausau, Green Bay, Sheboygan, Appleton, Madison, La Crosse, Eau Claire, Oshkosh, and Manitowoc.
+About 33% of Wisconsin's Asian population is Hmong, with significant communities in Milwaukee, Wausau, Green Bay, Sheboygan, Appleton, Madison, La Crosse, Eau Claire, Oshkosh, and Manitowoc.
+61,629 people in Wisconsin, or around 1% of the population, identify as Hmong.

 Of the residents of Wisconsin, 71.7% were born in Wisconsin, 23.0% were born in a different US state, 0.7% were born in Puerto Rico, U.S. Island areas, or born abroad to American parent(s), and 4.6% were foreign born.

+In 2018, the countries of origin for Wisconsin's immigrants came from Mexico, India, China, Laos and the Philippines.